 If a virus, bacteria or fungal spore can’t replicate, then it won’t spread.

-Pre-2020, UVC sanitisation was largely confined to commercial and industrial locations such as hospitals, factories and water treatment plants, but home sanitisation products are now being marketed at consumers.
+Pre-2020, UVC sanitisation was largely confined to commercial and industrial locations such as hospitals, factories and water treatment plants, where its use is carefully controlled and it can be an effective weapon in the fight against germs.

 There’s been limited research into the effectiveness of UVC on the Sars-CoV-2 virus, which causes Covid, but based on its effect on other coronaviruses, experts believe UVC has potential.